-5.4 The Governing Body
+5.3 The Governing Body

-- 5.4.1 The Governing Body will approve this policy at each review and hold the Headteacher to account for its implementation actions/recommendations made by the Local Authority in respect to strengthening the school's safeguarding arrangements. - 5.4.2 The Governing Body and proprietors will create a strong culture of safeguarding in school in order to ensure that safeguarding and child protection are at the forefront and underpin all aspects of policy and procedure development. - 5.4.3 The Governing Body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years, including online safety training. - 5.4.4 The governing board will ensure that all policies, procedures and training are effective and comply with the law at all times. - 5.4.5 The Governing Body will appoint a Lead Governor to monitor the effectiveness of this policy and other related safeguarding policies (i.e: online safety, whistleblowing, behaviour etc.) in conjunction with the full Governing Board.
+- 5.4.1 The Governing Body will approve this policy at each review and hold the Headteacher to account for its implementation and actions/recommendations made by the Local Authority in respect to strengthening the school's safeguarding arrangements. - 5.4.2 The Governing Body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years including online safety training.
+The Governing Board will ensure that all policies, procedures and training are effective and comply with the law at all times.
+The Governing Body will ensure that all staff undergo safeguarding and child protection training, including online safety training providing an understanding of the expectations and applicable roles and responsibilities in relation to filtering and monitoring. - 5.4.3 The Governing Body will appoint a Lead Governor to monitor the effectiveness of this policy and other related safeguarding policies (i.e. online safety, whistleblowing, behaviour etc.) in conjunction with the full Governing Board.
 Staff governors cannot be the lead governor with responsibility for safeguarding and child protection.
 Lead governors should access the LA designated safeguarding governor training every three years, including online safety training.

-- 5.4.6 In the event that safeguarding concerns or an allegation of abuse is made against the Headteacher, the Chair of Governors will act as the 'case manager'.
-(See also - 5.4.7) - 5.4.8 The Governing Body will ensure that the school has robust IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit children's exposure to online risks. - 5.4.9 The Governing Body, along with the school's Senior Leadership Team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
-This includes ensuring that the provision has effective safeguarding policy/procedures/training in place for all staff.
+- 5.4.4 In the event that safeguarding concerns or an allegation of abuse is made against the Headteacher, the Chair of Governors will act as the 'case manager'.
+Refer also to Section 13. - 5.4.5 The Governing Body will ensure that the school has robust IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit children's exposure to online risks.
+The Governing Body should consider the number and age range of children, those who are potentially at greater risk of harm and how often they access the IT system. - 5.4.6 The Governing Body, along with the school's Senior Leadership Team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
+This provision has includes ensuring that the effective safeguarding policy/procedures/training in place for all staff.
 The provision follows safer recruitment processes and has clear allegation management processes.
 Students who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their students may be vulnerable to and appropriate risk assessments/support plans are in place where students access provision offsite.
-Where school use alternative or off-site providers we will carry out an audit of their safeguarding arrangements. - 5.4.10 The Governing Body will supply information as requested by the LSCP and the Local Authority Education Safeguarding Team.
+Where school use alternative or off-site providers we will carry out an audit of their safeguarding arrangements. - 5.4.7 The Governing Body will supply information as requested by the LSCP and the Local Authority Education Safeguarding Team.